 - Having to forfeit your vehicle

-- If a person or unborn child was killed as a result of you driving while impaired, you can also face vehicular homicide charges
+- Vehicular homicide charges if a person or unborn child was killed as a result of you driving while impaired

 Attorney Martin is committed to providing you with the best defense possible and will aggressively attack the prosecution’s case, as well as help ensure your rights are protected.
 Recognizing that getting arrested and being charged with a crime can be extremely unsettling, he will remain in contact with you throughout the entire process and will help you understand all of your legal options.